sergiubreban/contact-manager/README.md

 Using firebase database and storage as a service leads to a straight forward architecture.
 Each client app will sync with the firebase SDK to read and write data.

 ## CI/CD
-- We are using git hooks
+- We are using git hooks (husky npm).
+Check out the [configuration folder](./.husky)
 1. pre-commit -> will run the linter
 1. pre-push -> will run the tests
 - We are using github actions to deploy the app to firebase.
-Check out [yml file](./.github/workflows/firebase-hosting-merge.yml)
+Check out the [configuration file](./.github/workflows/firebase-hosting-merge.yml)

 ## Future improvements
 - add pagination to the contact list